e-Commerce Dictionary. Nuts and Bolts of Digital Business

 File Transfer Protocol

 File Transfer Protocol (FTP) is a protocol used on the internet in order to transfer files.
 It was a popular means of making files available over the internet, either via public or private FTP sites, before the advent of the web.
 Site developers now use FTP to upload / download files to the server when making changes / additions to web pages.
 For more advanced setup, you might need to create FTP access with cPanel.
+When transferring large sets of product data, utilizing CSV migration can be a streamlined approach.

 Firewall